 This CNC mill comes as a kit and needs to be assembled before you can use it.
-Of course, the manual on the Sherline is as detailed as they come.
+Of course, the manual for Sherline is as detailed as they come.

-The company Sherline products inc is based in Vista, CA, and has been in operation since 1974 and all their products are designed, manufactured, and assembled in their factory in California.
+The company Sherline Products inc is based in Vista, CA, and has been in operation since 1974.
+All their products are designed, manufactured, and assembled in their factory in California.

-The number 2019 is just a model number and has nothing to with the year 2019.
+The number 2019 is just a model number and has nothing to do with the year 2019.

-The travel length of this mill is 12" in X axis and 5.5" in Y axis, which is higher than the sherline mill.
+The travel length of this mill is 12" on X-axis and 5.5" on the Y-axis, which is higher than the Sherline mill.

 Unlike the Sherline, this mill does not ship with a computer, so you need to factor that into the price.

-But this also means, you can use a computer of your choice to run this mill.
+But this also means you can use a computer of your choice to run this tabletop mill.

 You can minimize the backlash a lot more with the ballscrew version, however even with the TAIG 2019 CNC, you can compensate for the backlash by adjusting the software.

-Mach3 is the control software used by the TAIG 2019 CNC, unlike the Sherline mill above which uses LinuxCNC.
+Mach3 control software is used by the TAIG 2019 CNC, unlike the Sherline mill above which uses LinuxCNC.